deadzg/knowledge-share/Kafka/kafka-basics.md

  		- Optional bit of metadata
  		- Similar to message, key is a byte array
  		- Used when messages are written to partition
+    - Offset
+        - Another bit of metadata
+        - Integer value that continually increases
+        - Kafka adds to each message as its produced
+        - Each message in a given partition has a unique offset

+ ### Brokers and Clusters
+    - Broker
+        - A single kafka server
+        - Broker receives messages from producers, assigns the offsets and commits the message to storage on disk
+        - It services consumers responding to fetch requests for partitions and responding with the messages committed to the disk
+    - Kafka brokers are designed to operate in a cluster
+    - In a cluster one broker will always function as cluster controller (elected automatically)
+    - Controller is responsible for administrative operations, including assigning partitions to brokers, monitoring broker failures...
+    - A partition is owned by a single broker in the cluster and that broker is called leader of the partition
+    - A partition may be assigned to multiple brokers thus providing redundancy
+    - All consumers and producers must connect to the leaders
+    - Multiple Clusters
+        - Usecases
+            - Segregation of types of data
+            - Isolation for security requirements
+            - Disaster Recovery

  ### Kafka Clients
  	- Producers (Basic type)